anthonyvipond/deduper/readme.md

 Copy `config/database.php.sample` to `config/database.php` and fill it out

-You should now be able to use the program from the command line (where drt file is stored)
+You should now be able to use the program from the command line (where dlr file is stored)
 ```
-php drt
+php dlr
 ```

 Purpose